deeplyinc/Nonverbal-Vocalization-Dataset/README.md

 Refer to the dataset descriptions in 'docs' for detailed description and statistics of the full set of the dataset.

-The dataset is a subset(approximately 1%) of a much bigger dataset which were recorded under the same circumstances as these open source samples.
+The sample audio data is a subset(approximately 1%) of a much bigger dataset which were recorded under the same circumstances as these open source samples.
 Please contact us(contact@deeplyinc.com) for the pricing and licensing.

+### Feature Nonverbal Sound
+* __Cough Sound__
+* __Scream Sound__
+* __Sigh Sound__
+* __Sneeze Sound__
+* __And 12 more Sound__

 **[Click here to download sample](https://www.openslr.org/resources/99/NonverbalVocalization.tgz)**

 ## Dataset statistics
 The illustrations below are the statistics about the Deeply Nonverbal Vocalization dataset.
-The first two are from the sample dataset, And the others are from the full dataset.
+The first two are from the sample audio data, And the others are from the full dataset.
 To attain more insight about the dataset, please refer to the detailed description in 'docs'.

 <p float="left">
   <img src="https://github.com/deeplyinc/Nonverbal-Vocalization-Dataset/blob/main/etc/fig0.png" width="400" />